 Teeth Whitening Theory

 DirectionsYou will start your bleaching immediately before sleep.
-If you usually lie in bed watching television before sleep, wait until you are ready to sleep before using your bleaching trays.
+If you have a pre-sleep ritual, like lying in bed watching television before sleep, wait until you are ready to sleep before using your bleaching trays.

 What to Expect